Janell-Huyck/scrub/notes.md

-# This is how I approached this problem:
+# How I approached this problem:

 It seemed to me that the main thrusts of the assessment were:
 1) managing command line executables